-For travel, factors are provided by the transportation services suppliers or from published sources of the countries, where the kilometers are travelled.
+For travel, factors are provided by the transportation services suppliers or from published sources of the countries, where the kilometres are travelled.
 In 2021 we updated our reporting methodology specially related to air travel emissions including the cabin seating class and the radiative forcing factors.
-Our 2019 baseline for the Net Zero strategy has been updated for air travel, and includes the cabin seating class and the impact of the radiative forcing,
+Our 2019 baseline for the Net Zero strategy has been updated for air travel, and includes the cabin seating class and the impact of the radiative forcing.

-Guidance on the use of conversion factors, including the most recent factors released by the IEA and BEIS is issued internally annually.
+Guidance on the use of conversion factors, including the most recent factors released by the IEA, BEIS, local government and local supplier sources is reviewed annually.